Going out in Anglet, Biarritz & Bayonne

 Where to go out in Anglet, Biarritz or Bayonne?
 Looking for a nice place to enjoy a good beer at sunset or try the pintxos (tapas in Basque language) or seafood?
 We are pleased to share with you our best tips in the area, all tested and approved by our team!

 - La Chope: our favourite!
 Since it’s opening in 1982, la Chope (beer stein) is a must!
 Open all year round, it is the only real bar on the seafront with a really nice and laid-back atmosphere.
 They have both good draft beers (don’t miss the beer of the month!) and bottle ones, notably local craft beers.
 The large terrace facing the waves is covered when it rains.
 Happy hour on Friday nights between 8pm-9pm and live music on weekends.

-- Vent d’Ouest Café: sports & music bar on the sea front.
+- Vent d’Ouest: sports & music bar on the sea front.
 You can eat there burgers and portions.
 During smmertime, they organize jam sessions on Wednesday evenings, live concerts on Fridays and Latin nights on weekends on the rooftop terrace .

-- Le Shelter: if the Beach House is too trendy for you, try this small café facing the sea.
-It is the ideal place to enjoy a good coffee or tea, watching the waves.
+- Shelter: nice small café facing the sea.
+It is the ideal place to enjoy a good coffee or tea while watching the waves.
 Moreover, the food (lunchtime only) is fresh, healthy, local and delicious, and the brunch worth tasting.